rsyslog/rsyslog/source/compatibility/v7compatibility.rst

 ......................
 The code works almost as before, with two exceptions:

-* The supression amount can be different, as the new algorithm precisely check's a single source, and while that source is being read.
+* The suppression amount can be different, as the new algorithm precisely check's a single source, and while that source is being read.
 The previous algorithm worked on a set of mixed messages from multiple sources.